Wellness: Today's Medicine

 Other herbal supplements that may increase bleeding include feverfew, ginger and saw palmetto.
 Herbal supplements that could interfere with your blood pressure during surgery include goldenseed, licorice and milk thistle.

 Remember that herbal supplements are not FDA-approved medications.
 They may have many benefits, but they don't have the same reliability and safety as prescription medications and OTC drugs.

-The best advice is to avoid self-medication and to talk with your health care provider about all OTC drugs and herbal supplements you’re taking.
+The best advice is to talk with your health care provider about all OTC drugs and herbal supplements you’re taking.
 If you have any surgery scheduled in your future, have this discussion as soon as possible.